7: A Salowe Vision

 “Do you expect me to be a pawn in your little rebellion?
 I’m not your assistant.
 I’m not your ally.
 I’m your predator, and I have a purpose.”

 Claws transformed to gun, and J fired in Uzi’s direction.
-Uzi synthesized a scream, but J turned away her gaze.
+Uzi synthesized a scream, and J turned away her gaze.

 "Good work, my little puppet.
 We knew you would come around."